Return to Index

 The Cell Cycle

 To illustrate this process, let’s look at the cells of the epidermis (the outermost layer of the skin).
-The outer layer of the skin is approximately a dozen cells thick.
+The outer layer of the skin is approximately two dozen cells thick.
 Under normal circumstances, cells at the bottom of this layer, called the basal layer, divide at exactly the same rate as dead cells are shed from the surface.
 Each time one of these basal cells divides, it produces two cells.
 One remains in the basal layer and goes on to divide again.
 The other migrates out of the basal layer and can no longer divide.
 This way, the number of dividing cells in the basal layer, and the number of non-dividing cells in the outer layer stays the same.
 Image 1 illustrates normal cell growth.

 |Image 1: Normal Cell Growth|